0049 941 / 56 76 460

 The Necropolis of Pantalica is found in fantastic location in the hinterland of Syracuse, embedded in a kind of natural amphitheater of rocks, and counts around 5,000 tombs from pre-Hellenistic times.
 Greek colonization from the 8th century BC on brought about the decline of the town.

-In 2005, Pantalica, together with nearby Syracuse, was declared a UNESCO World Heritage Site.
+Pantalica, together with nearby Syracuse, was declared a UNESCO World Heritage Site in 2005.

 Our tip: After visiting the caves cut into the rock, take a refreshing swim in Fiume Calcinara.